ear9mrn/MythRokuPlayer/README.txt

             $suffix = '.mp4';
 	    }

-	if you are using authentication to protect your mythweb (best practice) you need to add the following to your mythweb.conf file (near the top)

  3) Set up the mythroku directory

     You can simply copy the mythroku directory to you mythweb directory